Chase-Stokes/galacticAge/README.md

 ## Description

-_An epicodus project to write business logic and test TDD.
+_An epicodus project to write business logic and test use TDD.
 The logic should include code to determine age on other planets, and the tests should have 100% line coverage._

 ## Setup/Installation Requirements